Travel Blogger in Romania | Episode #4: Jonny Blair – Don’t Stop Living

 I loved it.

 The girls are especially friendly.
-The guys take a bit more effort to talk to and there are some odd guys there, but overall, I have lots of time for Romanians.
+The guys take a bit more effort to talk to and there are some odd guys there, but overall, I enjoyed speaking with Romanians.

 10. Do you have any funny travel stories from Romania?